How to Get Rid of Bees Naturally Without Harming Them

 Since bees have become an endangered species, there are times a local beekeeper would happily remove a bee infestation for free and charge you for just the traveling.
 They might also do it for free if they notice the existence of a healthy bee colony that they can take home.

 Note that if the hive has been sprayed with pesticides, the local beekeeper will not get rid of the infestation for free as the bees won’t be healthy.
 There are some beekeepers who would charge you approximately $75-$200 for locating the swarm and capturing it.

 There might arise a few situations where the beekeeper or exterminator has to cut holes in the building to remove the bees and their honeycombs.
 For this, they might charge you $100-$700 depending on where the bee nest is located and how many bees have infested that area.

-Since bees are beneficial for the environment, many professional exterminators prefer live extraction of the honey bees from their colony.
+Since bees are beneficial to the environment, many professional exterminators prefer live extraction of the honey bees from their colony.
 However, there are cases where this might be impossible or prove fairly difficult to carry through.
 Cases like these, the exterminators might charge you around $100-$300 or even more.

 There are a few factors that affect the cost of bee removal.
 They are: